Abortion laws in Europe - legal rollbacks and progress

 The amendment could still be altered as it is part of a broader criminal justice bill moving through parliament.

-FRANCE - France became the first country in the world last year to explicitly guarantee the right to abortion in its constitution.
+France became the first country in the world last year to explicitly guarantee the right to abortion in its constitution.

 The move was in direct response to the dramatic rollback of reproductive rights in the United States.

-Lawmakers approved the measure, which provides women a "guaranteed freedom" to end an unwanted pregnancy up until 14 weeks, in a landslide vote in March 2024.
+Lawmakers approved the measure, which provides women a "guaranteed freedom" to end an unwanted pregnancy until 14 weeks, in a landslide vote in March 2024.

 Polls showed overwhelming public backing for the change ahead of the vote.
 Supporters argued it would better protect women's rights as it is harder to amend the constitution than the law.